I really like Jeff Bezos’ “Regret Minimisation” Framework.

 I went through every manufacturer and found a whole lot of unusual motorcycles with cruise control.

-It IS possible to add aftermarket cruise control.
+It IS possible to add aftermarket cruise control or throttle lock mechanisms.
 There’s a range of options, from things that just add friction to the throttle, to systems that plug inline to the throttle.
+See our guide to throttle locks and cruise control mechanisms here.

 Below is a table my contenders.